ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 > [!primary]
 >
 > Generating an SSH key is a crucial step, as it establishes a secure and encrypted connection between your website’s directory and the GitHub repository.
-This key ensures that data transfers and code changes are done in a secure and authenticated manner, preventing unauthorized access and ensuring code integrity.
+This key ensures that data transfers and code changes are done in a secure and authenticated manner, preventing unauthorised access and ensuring code integrity.
 >

 Copy and save the SSH key to your GitHub account.
 This way, you can establish a secure connection without having to enter a password each time you perform a Git operation.